ni/hdlcoder-support-package-for-nifpga-hardware/Examples/ReferenceDesignExamples/AdaptableIOSupport/Readme.md

 ## Reference Project

-- Create an template reference project for the target using "create-template" command.
+- Create a template reference project for the target using `create-template` command `ip2fpgaCLI.exe create-template –t PXIe-7971R -o <FolderPathToSaveTemplate>` on a windows command line console.
-- Add all the required structures necessary accordance to the target's Board Customization JSON present in "C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data".
+- Add all the required structures necessary in accordance to the target's Board Customization JSON present in "C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data".
 - Add the IO module to the respective target.

 ![AdaptableIO](Images/AdaptableIO.png)

-For the example we have used Adaptable module 5732, and configured project is placed at "FlexRIOFPGAModules\+PXIe7971R\+AdaptableIOSupport\PXIe7971R.lvproj"
+For the example, we have used Adaptable module 5732, and configured project is placed at `FlexRIOFPGAModules\+PXIe7971R\+AdaptableIOSupport\PXIe7971R.lvproj`.

 ## Registering a Custom Board

-- After copying the Board Customization JSON in "C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data", We can use the PluginBoardGenerationTool to generate all the files related to matlab.
+- After copying the Board Customization JSON in `C:\Program Files\National Instruments\IP to FPGA Conversion Utility\LVComponents\config data`, use the PluginBoardGenerationTool to generate all the files related to matlab.
-- Open "C:\Program Files\National Instruments\IP to FPGA Conversion Utility\PluginBoardGenerationTool\Generate Plugin Board for Matlab.vi"
+- Open `C:\Program Files\National Instruments\IP to FPGA Conversion Utility\PluginBoardGenerationTool\Generate Plugin Board for Matlab.vi`.
 - Provide input to the VIs as illustrated in the image below:

 ![board generation tool](Images/BoardTool.png)

 - Add the output to the matlab search path.

-  `set path > Add Folder > selected the folder`
+  `set path > Add Folder > select the folder`

 ## Register reference design

-- Create an reference design with the above mentioned project as the custom Labview Design
+- Create a reference design with the above mentioned project as the custom Labview Design.

 ```json
 hRD.addCustomLabviewDesign('LabviewProject', '<Path to labview project>')